hadiezatpanah/Spark-Scala-Data-Pipeline/README.md

 ## Getting Started

 This section explains how to run this App.
-I have tried to make it very simple.
+I tried to make it very simple.

 ### Prerequisites
 The required prerequisites are: